rhopp/che-functional-tests/README.md

 - Che starter _(optional)_ - It is not necessary to run Che starter - if you don't specify any URL where Che starter is available, then it will be automatically cloned from GH and started.
 Otherwise Che starter located at your URL will be used

 ## Test execution
-Tests can run locally against minishift or against a remote OpenShift instance.
-To run tests locally, for its successfull execution you have to modify your local Che to support Bayesian, because it won't work OOTB.
-To have Bayesian working locally, please set up local OpenShift instance to copy the remote instance where Bayesian is running.
-Otherwise, if Bayesian is not set up properly, _PomTestCase_ test class will fail.
+Due to some changes to che starter, Tests can run only against a remote OpenShift instance which token (OpenShift token), can be accessed via REST call with keycloak token.

 To run tests execute `mvn clean verify` with arguments listed below to run all tests.

 ### Execution arguments
 There are 2 ways how to run tests.
 Each of the following contains complete list of required and optional parameters.
 **Run tests with fresh new workspace**